stewartbryson/gradle-snowflake/src/markdown/README.md

 are added at the beginning and end of the build, respectively.
 This allows for the `functionalTest` task to be run in the ephemeral clone just after our application is published.
 We've also added a little extra magic to keep the clone when building a pull request.
 The `createEphemeral` task issues a `CREATE DATABASE...
-IF NOT EXISTS` statement, so it exists from a prior run.
+IF NOT EXISTS` statement, so if will not fail if the clone exists from a prior run.
 Remember that our `SnowflakeSpec` class doesn't automatically know the details of our build, so we have to provide the ephemeral name using java system properties.
 Here is our modified testing suite: